brentley/ecsworkshop/content/microservices/nodejs/tabs/copilot.md

 You should now see three tasks running!

-Now go back to the load balancer url, and you should see the diagram alternate between the three frontend tasks.
+Now go back to the load balancer url, and you should see the diagram alternate between the three nodejs tasks.

 #### Review the service logs